How to Prepare for Camping With Dogs

 Pro tip: If your dog is new to camping, pitch the tent in your home or backyard before the trip and let your dog sniff and explore it.

-Finally, any dog can suffer from a heat stroke, so you’ll want to be aware of these heat exhaustion symptoms: panting, drooling, weakness and collapsing.
+Be aware of risks - Any dog can suffer from a heat stroke, so you’ll want to be aware of these heat exhaustion symptoms: panting, drooling, weakness and collapsing.
 Your dog’s body temperature should normally be between 100- and 102.5-degrees Fahrenheit, and an ear or rectal thermometer can help you tell if your dog’s temperature is too high.
-(Source: Dr. Leslie)
+(Source: Preston Buff, in-house Board-Certified Animal Nutritionist)

-Now that you know how to camp with a dog, enjoy every second spent together in the great outdoors.
+Now that you know how to prepare for camping with your dog, enjoy every second spent together in the great outdoors.
 And don′t forget to pack your favorite Nature’s Recipe® dog food to fuel your adventure!

 How long should puppies eat puppy food?
 Knowing when to switch to adult dog food is important for your dog’s development.
 Get tips, timelines and more from Nature’s Recipe.